pytchlang/pytch-tutorials/blue-invader/tutorial.md

 This is very much like adding an extension in Scratch.

 And now we can ask for a random costume.
-Just like in Scratch, we can switch costume either by the costume's position in the costumes list, or by name.
+Just like in Scratch, we can switch costume either by giving the costume's position in the costumes list, or by giving the costume's name.
 We'll choose the costume by position.

 In Python, things in a list are numbered from *zero*, so the first thing in a list is at 'position&nbsp;0', the second thing is at